What you will learn in this article:

 This is a tough one because, unlike an organic/latex mattress, you know by now that these mattresses are heavily spiked with harmful chemical cocktails – formaldehyde, a well-documented carcinogen, is just one ingredient.
 It is my opinion that if you want to regain or maintain good health, you should change your mattress.

 Secondly, there is enough anecdotal consumer evidence showing that people who owned foam mattresses have had health issues that go on for years.
-Apart from an action class lawsuit against Tempur-Pedic, there is also a website listing foam mattress (including Tempur-Pedic) health issues and reactions.
+Apart from a class action lawsuit against Tempur-Pedic, there is also a website listing foam mattress (including Tempur-Pedic) health issues and reactions.
 In our own community, this is what one of our readers posted:

-If you are suspecting that your mattress is making you sick and you are ready to upgrade your current mattress, consider the offer we received from Organix by Intellibed.
+If you are suspecting that your mattress is making you sick and you are ready to upgrade your current mattress, consider purchasing either Organix by Intellibed or EOS by Naturepedic.

 Organix by Intellibed asks you to keep the mattress for at least 30 days to acclimate.
 If you decide it’s not for you, return it in 90 days (that’s over 100 nights’ trial).
 What is non-refundable is the initial shipping, sheets, pillows, and the protector.
 Organix by Intellibed will pay to have the bed shipped back.

-If you decide to get the mattress, I hope you love it and find it as transformative as I have.
+If you decide to get one of these mattresses, I hope you love it and find it as transformative to your wellbeing as I have.

 Please note that this is a sponsored post, meaning I do receive a small percentage of sales, but all opinions are my own.